Jiawen-Yan/jiawen-yan.github.io/_pages/about.md

   - /about.html
 ---

-Jiawen Yan is currently a dual degree M.S. student in Business Analytics at Tsinghua and Columbia University, expecting to graduate at 2020.
+Jiawen Yan is currently M.S. in Business Analytics at Tsinghua and Columbia University, expecting to graduate at 2020.

 Education
 ======